gis-ops/tutorials/valhalla/Valhalla_docker_ubuntu_1804.md

 -   `cd $_` changes the terminal path directly to the newly created folder. `$_` is a system variable and holds the output of the last command line call.
 In this case the path to the newly created folder.

 ### Create the docker-compose.yml
-In order to run Valhalla you just need to create a `docker-compose.yml` file in your current directory and pass the following content:
+In order to run Valhalla you need to create a `docker-compose.yml` file in your current directory and pass the following content:
 ```bash
 version: '3.0'
 services: